-Stakeholder dialogues are an integral part of the continuous contacts maintained with the Company's stakeholders and take the form of regular talks and meetings, annual reports, interim reports, Annual General Meetings, performance reviews with employees, memberships in various organizations, etc. Key stakeholders include shareholders, employees, other market actors, equity analysts, representatives of the portfolio companies, business partners and nongovernmental organizations (NGOs).
-In addition to continuous stakeholder dialogue, a formalized dialogue with a selection of relevant stakeholders was conducted in 2023.
+Stakeholder dialogues are an integral part of the continuous contacts maintained with the companies.
+This take the form of regular talks and meetings, annual reports, interim reports, annual general meetings, performance reviews with employees, memberships in various organizations, etc. Key stakeholders include shareholders, employees, other market actors, equity analysts, representatives of the portfolio companies, business partners and nongovernmental organizations (NGOs).
+In addition to the continuous stakeholder dialogues, a formalized dialogue with a selection of relevant stakeholders was conducted in 2023.
 The materiality analysis did not change to any material extent.
-However, clarifications were made regarding the importance of sustainability-related opportunities in the portfolio companies and the importance of the sustainability dimension in the portfolio companies' value chains.
+However, clarifications were made regarding the importance of sustainabilityrelated opportunities in the portfolio companies and the importance of the sustainability dimension in the portfolio companies' value chains.